-The maximum distance a coordinate could move to its new location during such operations is the square root of 2 times the x,y tolerance.
-The clustering algorithm is iterative, so it is possible in some cases for coordinate locations to shift more than this distance.
+The maximum distance a coordinate can move to its new location during such operations is the square root of 2 times the x,y tolerance.
+The clustering algorithm is iterative, so in some cases coordinate locations may shift more than this distance.

 The default x,y tolerance is set to 0.001 meters or its equivalent in the units of the dataset's real-world coordinate system (in other words, 0.001 meters on the ground).
 For example, if your coordinate system is recorded in state plane feet, the default x,y tolerance is 0.003281 feet (0.03937 inches).

 The default value for the x,y tolerance is 10 times the default x,y resolution, and this is recommended for most cases.
 You have the option to set a larger tolerance value for data that has less coordinate accuracy or a smaller value for a dataset with extremely high accuracy.

 It is important to note that the x,y tolerance is not intended to be used to generalize geometry shapes.
 Instead, it's intended to integrate line work and boundaries during topological operations.
 That means integrating coordinates that fall within very small distances of one another.
 Because coordinates can move in both x and y by as much as the x,y tolerance, you can resolve many potential problems by processing datasets with commands that use the x,y tolerance.
 These include handling of extremely small overshoots or undershoots, automatic sliver removal of duplicate segments, and coordinate thinning along boundary lines.

 - Generally, you can use an x,y tolerance that is 10 times x,y resolution and expect good results.